-Topic Important Highlight

-1. Types of Company be classified as chartered companies, statutory companies and registered companies. ✓ Companies can be categorized as unlimited companies, companies limited by guarantee and companies limited by shares. ✓ Companies can also be classified as public companies, private companies, one person companies, small companies, associations not for profit having license under Section 8 of the Act, Government Companies, Foreign Companies, Holding Companies, Subsidiary Companies, Associate Companies, Investment Companies and Producer Companies.
-A private company has been defined under Section
+Topic Important Highlight 1.
+Types of Company From the point of view of incorporation, companies can be classified as chartered companies, statutory companies and registered companies. ✓ Companies can be categorized as unlimited companies, companies limited by guarantee and companies limited by shares. ✓ Companies can also be classified as public companies, private companies, one person companies, small companies, associations not for profit having license under Section 8 of the Act, Government Companies, Foreign Companies, Holding Companies, Subsidiary Companies, Associate Companies, Investment Companies and Producer Companies.
+2. Private Company Producer Companies.
+A private company has been defined under Section 2(68) of the Companies Act, 2013 as a company which has a minimum paid-up capital of ₹ 1,00,000 or such higher paid-up capital as prescribed and by its articles restricts the right to transfer its shares, limits the number of its members to two hundred and prohibits any invitation to the public to subscribe for any securities of the company.
+Amendment made by Companies (Amendment) Act, 2015: Provides that in Clause (68), the words of one lakhs rupees or higher paid up share capital shall be omitted.

-2. Private Company

-Tue 3.
-One Person "One Person Company" means a company which has Company only one person as a member.
-4. "Small Company" capital of ₹ 5 lakh or such higher paid-up capital, may be prescribed.
-5. Public ' J. Company private company (b) has a minimum paid-up share capital of ₹ 5 lakh or such higher paid-up capital, as Amendment made by Companies (Amendment) Act, 2015: Provides that in Clause 71 the words of ₹ 5 lakhs or higher paid up share capital shall be omitted.
+3. One Person "One Person Company" means a company which has Company only one person as a member.
+4. "Small Company" "Small company" means a company, other than a public company, (i) paid-up share capital of which does not exceed ₹ 50,00,000 or such higher amount as may be prescribed which shall not be more than ₹ 5 crores; or (ii) turnover of which as per its last profit and loss account does not exceed ₹ 2 crore or such higher amount as may be prescribed which shall not be more than ₹ 20 crores.
+Small Company means a company, other than a public company,- (i) paid-up share capital of which does not exceed fifty lakh rupees or such higher amount as may be prescribed which shall not be more than ten crore rupees; and (ii) turnover of which as per profit and loss account for the immediately preceding financial year does not exceed two crore rupees or such higher amount as may be prescribed which shall not be more than one hundred crore rupees."
+5. Public Company A public company is a company which (a) is not a private company (b) has a minimum paid-up share capital of ₹ 5 lakh or such higher paid-up capital, as may be prescribed.
+Amendment made by Companies (Amendment) Act, 2015: Provides that in Clause 71 the words of ₹ 5 lakhs or higher paid up share capital shall be omitted.